aditjain588/Task-manager-application/README.md

 - Tasks association: Task created by one user are only associated to his account and won't be accessible by other users.
 Means one user cannot delete/update the tasks of another user.
 - User can upload a profile pic and can delete an existing profile pic.

+**TO DO**
+- Currently this project only has a backend, where REST API's are tested using POSTMAN.
+In the future, a frontend will be added which will make the application easy to use.

 This project was build as part of an online course: https://www.udemy.com/course/the-complete-nodejs-developer-course-2/